FreedomBen/breakout71/Readme.md

 - animals
 - countries flags and shapes, with name as background

-# big features
+# extra settings

-- use ts and a bundler to get fewer bugs and compatibility with old browsers / webviews
-- final bosses (large vertical level that scrolls down faster and faster)
-- split screen multiplayer
-- translation
-- Add color schemes into the game (ex : Catppuccin, Dracula, Terminal, etc)
 - add a toggle to switch between the “coin” design and colored bubbles
-- sandbox mode
+- on mobile, relative movement of the touch would be amplified and added to the puck
+- option : don't pause on mobile when lifting finger

+# Unlockable infinite mode

+Allow players to loop the game, adding one hasard per loop, making it harder and harder to exploit each strategy.
+The high score are separated from the main mode.
+The scores are added for unlock.
+You no longer get upgrades after the first 7 levels.
+The score you make in each level is instead multiplied by the number of "upgrades" and "choices" you would have had.

+Possible challenges :
+    - Add negative coins that make the coin magnet less usage
+    - add negative bricks that clear coins and reset combo
+    - add a brick eating enemy that forces you to play fast
+    - add a force field for 10s that negates hots start
+    - other perks can be randomly turned off
+    - ball keeps accelerating until unplayable
+    - graphical effects like trail, contrast, blur to make it harder to see what's going on

+# extend re-playability
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..
 - stats by lack of perk, like "best score without using hot start".
+- split screen multiplayer
+- Add color schemes into the game (ex : Catppuccin, Dracula, Terminal, etc)

 Instead of automatically unlocking things at the end of each run, add the coins to the user's account, and let them spend those coins on upgrades.
 The upgrades would then be explained.
 They could have a condition like